 Bio :

-Asta holds an MA in Art Psychotherapy and a Postgraduate Diploma in Group Analytic studies, as well as a BA and an MA in Fine Arts.
-She is currently studying for a PhD in Psychosocial Studies at the University of Central Lancashire (UCLan) and has an interest in visual methodologies.
+Asta holds a PhD in Psychosocial Studies from the University of Central Lancashire (UCLan) and has an interest in visual methodologies.
+She also holds an MA in Art Psychotherapy and a Postgraduate Diploma in Group Analytic studies, as well as a BA and MA in Fine Arts.

 Bio :